 Mindfulness and Your Amygdala

 Your feelings of stress and anxiety result from your amygdala’s seeing external experiences or even your own emotions as threats.
-This is a problem, both because it’s impossible to escape many stressful experiences and because it’s impossible to stop stress-related emotions from arising.thinking parts of your brain know what’s happening.
+This is a problem, both because it’s impossible to escape many stressful experiences and because it’s impossible to stop stress-related emotions from arising.The location of your amygdala—in the middle of your brain, beneath your cortex—means that it receives information about threats and initiates your stress response very rapidly, sometimes even before the thinking parts of your brain know what’s happening.
 In other words, you can’t stop your amygdala from trying to protect you by initiating a stress response when it senses a change in circumstances that could lead to danger, loss, or pain.
 And you probably wouldn’t want it to!
 Without your amygdala, you might waltz into traffic, stick your hand on a hot stove, or hang out with unsavory characters without realizing the danger.
 But you do need to manage your amygdala so that it doesn’t compound your stress and anxiety or create unnecessary suffering for you.
 Using mindfulness techniques for stress and anxiety allows your prefrontal cortex to calm your amygdala when it overreacts, so you can avoid the Buddha’s second arrow (unnecessary suffering), resulting in stress reduction.

 Mindfulness skills are the antidote to the amygdala’s rapid reactivity.
 With mindfulness techniques for anxiety and stress, you can learn to slow things down long enough for the prefrontal cortex to get on board and steer you through the stressful rough waters.
 Mindfulness meditation practice also creates a calm, relaxed state of mind that prompts your parasympathetic nervous system to calm down the physiology of the “fight, flight, or freeze” response and return to balance.
 Mindful states of mind send signals to your body that slow down your breathing and your heart rate.
 They tell your parasympathetic nervous system that the danger has passed and it can bring the body back to balance.
 In the next section, you’ll learn more about what mindfulness for stress and anxiety is and how you can practice mindfulness-based stress reduction to calm down your amygdala.